AP Psychology

 On The Exam

-You’ll study how physical and social changes over humans’ lifespans can influence behavior and mental processes from a variety of perspectives.
+You’ll study how physical and social changes over humans’ lifespans can influence behavior and mental processes from a variety of perspectives and how learning works.

 Topics may include: